PrasuHirapara/Java/Spring/Spring AOP/src/main/java/info.md

-# Introduction to AOP (Aspect-Oriented Programming)
+# Introduction to AOP (Aspects-Oriented Programming)
-Aspect-Oriented Programming (AOP) is a programming paradigm that aims to modularize cross-cutting concerns (such as logging, security, and transaction management) by separating them from the core business logic.
+Aspects-Oriented Programming (AOP) is a programming paradigm that aims to modularize cross-cutting concerns (such as logging, security, and transaction management) by separating them from the core business logic.
 In Java Spring, AOP allows developers to define additional behaviors that can be applied to multiple classes without modifying their code.

 ## Why Use AOP in Spring?
 - **Separation of Concerns**: Helps in isolating cross-cutting concerns.